Altinn/altinn-studio-docs/content/authentication/guides/systemauthentication-for-apiproviders/_index.md

  Denne funksjonaliteten er i test og kan endres
 {{</notice>}}

-## Bakgrunn
+## Background

-Bakgrunnen til systembruker konsept kan leses om [her](../../what-do-you-get/systemuser/).
+You can read about the background of the system user concept [here](../../what-do-you-get/systemuser/).

-##  Forutsetninger
+## Prerequisites

-Forutsetninger for at man som API leverandør kan benytte seg av systembruker er

-- Avtale med maskinporten som API Leverandør
-- Avtale med Digdir med tilgang til ressursregisterer for opprettelse av ressurs
-- Opprettet ressurser(er) som skal autoriseres på
+To use a system user as an API provider, the following prerequisites must be met:

+- Agreement with Maskinporten as an API provider
+- Agreement with Digdir for access to the resource registry for resource creation
+- Creation of necessary resources to be authorized
-- Fått tildelt scope for PDP integrasjon
+- Assigned scope for PDP integration
-- Integrasjon med Altinn PDP
+- Integration with Altinn PDP

-## Validering av Maskinporten token
+## Validation of Maskinporten Token

-Selve tokenet valideres som et standardisert Maskinporten token.
-[Les mer hos Maskinporten](https://docs.digdir.no/docs/Maskinporten/maskinporten_guide_apitilbyder).

-Et systembrukertoken inneholder en del flere detaljer enn
+The token itself is validated as a standardized Maskinporten token.
+[Read more at Maskinporten](https://docs.digdir.no/docs/Maskinporten/maskinporten_guide_apitilbyder).

+A system user token contains more details than a regular Maskinporten token.

+Below is an example token.

 ### JWT Token